-Rockwell has made one of the more powerful oscillating multi-tools on the market.
+Rockwell makes one of the most powerful oscillating multi-tools on the market.
 The two angles of oscillation—choose 5 degrees when working on wood and 3.4 degrees when working with metal—paired with the 4.2-amp motor allow you to go from slow and steady to fast and furious.
-The Rockwell is dependable to quickly complete light and heavy-duty jobs, from cross-cutting, plunge cuts, trimming precise cuts or slicing swiftly through metal pipes or sheeting.
+The Rockwell is dependable, helping you to quickly complete light and heavy-duty jobs, from cross-cutting, plunge cuts, trimming precise cuts or slicing swiftly through metal pipes or sheeting.
 It has a cutting load of 35 pounds, an industry maximum.

 The Rockwell really shines in its ability to vacillate between aggressive and precise speeds, and it doesn’t stall when pushed to its maximum capabilities.
 It can deliver speeds from 10,000 to 19,000 opm without significant vibrations.
 It weighs just over 3 pounds, making it easier on arm and back muscles when using the machine on long, difficult jobs.
 You'll also get a carrying bag and nine handy attachments.

 DEWALT Oscillating Tool Kit DCS356D1

 The brushless motor can go from 0 to 20,000 opm in under a minute.
 Weighing in at just under 3 pounds, the lightweight DEWALT cordless multi-tool has 20 volts rather than the typical 18 or even 12 volts of most oscillators, which allows it to quickly slice through sheetrock, light woods, and metal.
 The quick-change lever allows for keyless blade changes for fast swapping between accessories.

 PORTER-CABLE Oscillating Tool Kit